USPS® Address Verification | Free Tools and Best Options

 A delivery point can be a PO box, a box on an aircraft carrier, or a mailbox at the curb.
 It can also be a mail slot in the front door or a cluster mailbox in a subdivision—whatever the intended final destination is for a letter or package.
 Delivery points are not street addresses.
 A single street address may have multiple delivery points, such as individual units in apartment buildings or offices.

-To identify delivery points individually, the USPS gives each one a unique 11-digit number, composed of the delivery point's nine-digit ZIP+4 Code plus an extra two digits that narrow the designation to the delivery point itself.
-The 11-digit number is the Delivery Point Code (DPC).
+To identify delivery points individually, the USPS gives each one a unique 11-digit number, composed of the delivery point's nine-digit ZIP+4 Code plus 2 extra digits to narrow the designation to the delivery point itself.
+The 11-digit number is named Delivery Point Code (DPC).

-An address with a valid ZIP+4 Code but without a valid DPC may identify an unused building, a building that does not exist, or a vacant lot.
+An address with a valid ZIP+4 Code but without a valid DPC may identify an unused or non-existent building or a vacant lot.
 Knowing how a valid delivery point differs from a valid address makes USPS output easier to understand.

 LACS and LACSLink®